-This type of radiotherapy is used to give an extra dose of radiation to the tumour.
-It also limits the exposure of normal tissue to radiation.
-An applicator (similar to a plastic tampon) containing a radioactive substance is inserted into your vagina.
+Internal radiotherapy is used to give an extra dose of radiation to the tumour after external radiotherapy.
+The doctor gently inserts an applicator (similar to a plastic tampon) into your vagina.
 It is connected to a machine which sends radiation into the applicator.
 The treatment may last several minutes or a few hours, depending on the equipment used.
-Having the applicator inserted into the vagina should be no more uncomfortable than having an internal pelvic examination.
-You will not be radioactive after the treatment and can continue with your normal activities.

-If your cancer specialist recommends internal radiotherapy for you, the staff in the radiotherapy department will explain what will happen and show you the equipment beforehand.
+The staff in the radiotherapy department will explain what will happen.
+They will show you the equipment before you have treatment.

 Side effects of radiotherapy

 Your cancer doctor, nurse or radiographer will tell you about the likely side effects of radiotherapy.
 They can give you advice on how to manage them and tell you about the treatments that can help.

 Most side effects are temporary.
 They may get worse for a couple of weeks after treatment.
 After this, side effects usually improve gradually over a few weeks.

 Sometimes certain side effects don’t completely go away.
 Or sometimes, new side effects develop months or years after radiotherapy.
 These are called late effects.

 The side effects of radiotherapy are made worse by smoking.
 Stopping smoking helps reduce both immediate and late side effects, particularly those that affect the skin.
 It can be difficult to stop smoking at such a stressful time.
 If you want help or advice on how to stop, talk to your clinical oncologist, GP or a specialist nurse.